zendframework/zend-expressive/doc/book/features/router/fast-route.md

   caching in a production environment and leave it disabled for the development environment.
 Commenting or omitting this option is equivalent to having it set to `false`
-- `cache_file` (string) This is an optional parameter that represents the relative path of the dispatch data cache file relative to the zend-expressive working directory.
+- `cache_file` (string) This is an optional parameter that represents the path of the dispatch data cache file relative to the zend-expressive working directory.
   The default is `data/cache/fastroute.php.cache`. `data/cache` is the default zend-expressive cache directory created by the skeleton application.
+  An absolute file path is also supported.
   If you choose a custom path make sure that the containing directory exists and is writable by the owner of the php process.
 As for other zend-expressive cached configuaration, you need to purge this file in order to enable any newly